 An uncorrelated asset class that can provide high returns

-In an age of low bond yields, uncorrelated cashflows dependent on mortality and insurance expertise can allow for greater diversification than what bond investments provide.
+In an age of low bond yields, uncorrelated cashflows dependent on knowledge about mortality and insurance can allow for greater diversification than what bond investments provide.

 Why life settlements?